TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 ## Ending
 This concludes our last step on building a segregation model based on the template.
 The detailed steps that we include in this tutorial are mostly generalized steps that will fit into any other ABM model that you can easily customize!
-Lastly, thanks for watching, and please feel free to contact us if you have any questions.
+Thanks for watching, and please feel free to contact us if you have any questions.